 The NC is charged with determining annually, and as and when circumstances require, the independence of each independent director, having regard to the circumstances set forth in Provision 2.1 of the Code, its Practice Guidance and Rule 210(5)(d) of the Listing Manual of the SGX-ST.

-As described under the section on Board Independence, the Board, after taking into consideration the views of the NC, is of the view that Mr Sam Chong Keen, Mr Leslie Mah Kim Loong, Mr Kazumichi Mandai and Ms Caroline Wee are independent and that no individual or small group of individuals dominate the Board's decision making.
+As described under the section on Board Independence, the Board, after taking into consideration the views of the NC, is of the view that Mr Sam Chong Keen, Mr Kazumichi Mandai, Ms Caroline Wee and Mr Ho Fook Meng are independent, and that no individual or small group of individuals dominate the Board's decision making.

 Directors' time commitments

-The NC ensures that new Directors are aware of their duties and obligations.
-The NC also decides if a Director is able to and has been adequately carrying out his or her duties as a director of the Company.
-As part of the assessment of the performance of each individual Director, there is consideration of whether sufficient time and attention has been given by the Director to the affairs of the Company.
-The NC is satisfied that all Directors were able to and have adequately carried out their duties as a director of the Company for FY2023.
+The NC ensures that new directors are aware of their duties and obligations.
+The NC also decides if a director is able to and has been adequately carrying out his or her duties as a director of the Company.
+As part of the assessment of the performance of each individual director, there is consideration of whether sufficient time and attention has been given by the director to the affairs of the Company.
+The NC is satisfied that all directors were able to and have adequately carried out their duties as a director of the Company for FY2024.

 The listed company directorships and principal commitments of each director are disclosed on pages 4 to 5 of the Annual Report.